FOBPath/GeneralInfo/README.md

  ## Storyboard

 The following storyboard illustrates the sequence of screens a user would navigate through when using the app.
-It highlights the user journey from signing up, logging in, searching for jobs, saving jobs, and applying for them.
+It highlights the user journey from signing up, logging in, searching for jobs, saving jobs, and applying for them:

 <img width="1013" alt="Screen Shot 2025-03-04 at 3 16 44 PM" src="https://github.com/user-attachments/assets/dc31fd46-a52e-449f-8af2-ee31baa1e650" />